Heterogeneous Self-Supervised Acoustic Pre-Training with Local Constraints: Experiments

 \section{Experiments}

-We evaluate the proposed PTEC on two sets of experiments.
-One is self-supervised English acoustic model pre-training using speech data from multiple domains based on BEST-RQ \cite{Chiu_Bestrq}.
-The other is self-supervised multilingual acoustic model pre-training based on contrastive predictive coding (CPC) \cite{oord2018representation}.
+We evaluate the proposed PTLOC on two sets of experiments.
+One is a self-supervised English acoustic model pre-training using speech data from multiple domains based on BEST-RQ \cite{Chiu_Bestrq}.
+The other is a self-supervised multilingual acoustic model pre-training based on contrastive predictive coding (CPC) \cite{oord2018representation}.